ssonkiya/ssonkiya.github.io/_posts/2017-09-23-Manging-Business-Challenges-in-Data-Science.md

 > People who haven’t done engineering, or people who have done just the basics, sometimes think that what engineering looks like is sitting at your computer and hyper-optimizing an inner loop, or cleaning up a class API … Engineering is not the art of building devices; it’s the art of fixing problems … Essentially, engineering is all about cooperation, collaboration, and empathy for both your colleagues and your customers.

-I'll continue covering both business and statistical challenges in my next post, where I'll share what I've learned from reading papers on A/B testing in industry.
+In my next post, I'll continue sharing what I've learned about business and statistical data science challenges from reading papers on A/B testing in industry.

 1. I'm using "non-analyst" as a catch-all phrase for anyone who isn't in analytics (e.g. not a data scientist, business analyst, data analyst, etc.).